rawr/rawr/README.md

 STUFF
 -----
+`Rawr` 1.6.3 has rb source compilation turned off by default since it appears to not work with current versions of Java.

 `Rawr` 1.6.0 added support for compiling [Mirah](http://www.mirah.org/) source code.

 There was already code in place for `duby` files, but a) duby morphed in Mirah, and b) the compilation command is somewhat different.